Systems with large flexible server pools: Instability of "natural" load balancing: Fluid model

 \subsection{Fluid model as a fluid limit}

-In this section we show that the set of fluid models defined in Section~\ref{section:fluid model-def} contains (in the sense specified shortly) all possible limits of ``fluid scaled'' processes.
-We consider a sequence of systems indexed by $r$, with the input rates being $\lambda^r_i = r \lambda_i + o(r)$, server pool sizes being $\beta_j r$, and the service rates $\mu_{ij}$ unchanged with $r$.
-Recall the notation in Section~\ref{section:LQFS-LB}.
-We also add the following notation:
+In this section we show that the set of fluid models defined in Section~\ref{sectionfluidmodel-def} contains (in the sense specified shortly) all possible limits of ``fluid scaled'' processes.
+We consider a sequence of systems indexed by~$r$, with the input rates being $\lambda^r_i = r \lambda_i + o(r)$, server pool sizes being $\beta_j r$ and the service rates $\mu_{ij}$ unchanged with $r$.
+Recall the notation in Section~\ref{sectionLQFS-LB}.
+We also add the following notation: $A^r_i(t)$ the number of customers of type $i$ who have entered the system by time $t$ (a Poisson process of rate $\lambda^r_i$);